Welcome to today's edition of the Rush 24-7 podcast.

 This is their early show.

-And my remarks that Governor Brewer is being bullied.
+This is Anna Cabrera reporting on me and my remarks that Governor Brewer is being bullied.

-Conservative radio host Rush Limbaugh igniting the rhetoric by saying Brewer is being attacked.
+Conservative radio host Rush Limbaugh, igniting the rhetoric by saying Brewer is being attacked.

 The governor of Arizona is being bullied.